Subang, Selangor

 Subang is a township in Petaling District, Selangor, Malaysia.
 It is located about 17 km west of downtown Kuala Lumpur.

 It is home to the Sultan Abdul Aziz Shah Airport (Subang Skypark), the former international airport of Kuala Lumpur.
 The airport now serves domestic flights, as well as cargo and private aviation.

 Geography

-Subang town falls within the local government area of the Shah Alam City Council (MBSA), corresponding to sections U-3, U-6 and U-7.
+Subang town falls within the local government area of the Shah Alam City Council (MBSA), corresponding to sections U3, U6 and U7.
 Clockwise from west to east, it is surrounded by Bukit Jelutong (Shah Alam), Sungai Buloh as well as the townships of Kwasa Damansara, Kota Damansara, Bandar Utama, Ara Damansara and Kelana Jaya (Petaling Jaya).

 Subdivisions

 Residential areas

 As there are many golf courses nearby such as Glenmarie Golf and Country Club, Subang National Golf Club and it is home to the renowned Saujana Golf and Country Club, it is a strategic location for the premier neighbourhoods.
 These neighbourhoods include a range of houses from luxurious condominiums to villas, semi-detached and bungalows.